Short form cricket: Cricket Max

 Cricket Max is a defunct form of cricket invented in New Zealand by former New Zealand cricketer and captain Martin Crowe which was played primarily by New Zealand first-class cricket teams in an annual competition.
 International matches were also played between the New Zealand Max Blacks and England (1997), West Indies (2000) and India (2002).
 It was essentially a very short form of test cricket, with each team permitted two innings, but a maximum of only 10 overs for each innings.

-Other major changes from the Laws of Cricket include:
+Other major differences from the Laws of Cricket include: